Freida Lee Mock

-Freida Lee Mock is an Academy Award-winning American filmmaker, director, screenwriter and producer.
+Freida Lee Mock is an American filmmaker, director, screenwriter and producer.
 She is a co-founder of the American Film Foundation with Terry Sanders.
 Her documentary, Maya Lin: A Strong Clear Vision (1994) won an Academy Award for Best Feature Documentary in 1995.

 Background

 Mock was the first Governor of the Documentary Branch of the Academy of Motion Picture Arts and Sciences.

 She received her bachelor's degree from the University of California, Berkeley, where she studied both History and Law.

 Director

-Mock directed a documentary Anita, about Anita Hill, which will premiere at the 2013 Sundance Film Festival.
+Mock directed a documentary Anita, about Anita Hill, which premiered at the 2013 Sundance Film Festival.
 She has directed the documentaries G-Dog (2012), Sing China!
 (2009), Wrestling With Angels (2006) (which screened again on the TV show P.O.V. in 2007) a documentary feature about playwright Tony Kushner, Bird by Bird with Anne (1999; which screened again on the PBS TV show Independent Lens in 2003) about author Anne Lamott, Return with Honor (1998; which screened again on the TV show The American Experience in 2000), Maya Lin: A Strong Clear Vision (1994), and the documentary shorts Lt.
 Watada (2011), Sing!
 (2001; about a Los Angeles community children's choir and which was also an Academy Award nominee for Best Documentary Short Film in 2002), and various episodes of the TV show Screenwriters: Words Into Image in 1982, including episodes on the screenwriters Robert Towne, Carl Foreman, Neil Simon, Eleanor Perry, Paul Mazursky and William Goldman, all done in 1982 (the series was also a Primetime Emmy Award nominee for Best Series).